 5. Letters to a Young Poet by Rainer Maria Rilke

-For me, Letters to a Young Poet was one of those books that seems to come to you at precisely the time you most need it.
+For me, Letters to a Young Poet was one of those life changing books that seems to come to you at precisely the time you most need it.
 I read it when I had first moved to South Korea and was going through a period of loneliness and uncertainty.
 It offered me new ways of understanding my solitude and my questions, challenging me to embrace them as unavoidable aspects of life.
 Its author, Rainer Maria Rilke, was a renowned Bohemian-Austrian poet who passed away in 1926.
 Between 1903 and 1908, Rilke penned a series of responses to a would-be writer, offering advice on being an artist and a sensitive individual in an often cruel and unforgiving world.

 Reading Letters to a Young Poet gives me the sense that Rilke was a man who was channeling the eternal wisdom of the cosmos into a language humans could understand.
 And that’s coming from someone who doesn’t really say things like “the eternal wisdom of the cosmos.”
 There are just so many passages in this book of the sort that make you stop reading, widen your eyes, and stare off into the distance as you soak in the impact of the words on your life.
 It’s like Rilke is talking to you.
 I really feel that everyone—especially anyone involved in a creative endeavor—would be enriched by this book.
 Read the following passage slowly, and really taste it.
 It’s one of the passages that I found exquisitely insightful and liberating during my “dark night of the soul” in South Korea: